-I wasn’t physically in Australia when I first started looking so the real estate agents, to my great surprise, would not assist us with our inquiries about rental properties.
+I wasn’t physically in Australia when I first started looking so the real estate agents, to my great surprise, would not assist us with our inquiries about rental properties, luckily we found a great vacation rental service, you can click here to find out more about this company.

 Crazy right?!
 I was pretty much a ‘sure thing’, with the proper financing and dates to match their move in schedule and everything!It’s a really frustrating process.
 We found a great place to live.
 It was a house that ticked all of our boxes and one that was located in a great area.
 My sister called on our behalf to inquire about the length of the lease, whether they would take pets, and when the property will be available.
 They essentially told her that we should call when we arrive and they’d be happy to show us whatever is available at that time.